- What materials do you use?

 Do you stock any product?

-Maybe; start by checking our online store.
+Maybe; start by checking our online store; most items here are in stock and ship quickly with free shipping.
 Very rarely do we build the exact same item for two different customers.
 Everybody's tastes, sizes and applications are slightly different.
 If one repeat customer has a product that they want us to keep on hand we will carry that in inventory.

 Our biggest hurdle is trying to overcome setup and handling costs for custom orders when the customer wants to order just one door.
 Therefore we have started stocking a few common applications.
 These below options can have minor modifications made to them for your application, and the prices includes shipping and handling.
 Usually if you order more than one door in the same batch it is discounted $400 each.